What’s a Crime of Moral Turpitude According to U.S. Immigration Law?

 For Immigrants in the U.S., How Soon Could a CIMT Lead to Deportation?

 If you are in the United States, with or without immigration status, and you are convicted of a crime, there's a good chance U.S. immigration authorities will figure it out.
 They're known for checking on the immigration status of people in jail or prison.
-And you might inadvertently bring yourself to their attention, for example by requesting a visa or green card renewal or U.S. citizenship (all of which require you to submit fingerprints).
+And you might inadvertently bring yourself to their attention, for example by requesting a visa or green card renewal or U.S. citizenship (all of which require you to attend a biometrics appointment at which your fingerprints will be taken, then sent to the FBI and other agencies for analysis).

 Immigrants who are in jail or prison for their crime might discover that, on the day they are scheduled for release, Immigration and Customs Enforcement (ICE) places a "hold" on them, then picks them up for further detention and eventual deportation (removal) proceedings in U.S. immigration court.
 (See The Immigration Hold Process After Jail.)